gustavoruiz24/balanced_brackets/README.md

-# Balanced Brackets
+# Balanced Brackets With No Stack
-I made 3 algorithms, 2 of them solve the balanced brackets problem and the last one take the position of the bracket "partner".
+I made 3 algorithms, 2 of them solve the balanced brackets problem with no stack and the last one take the position of the "partner" bracket.

 I used 6 exemples to test them:
  - Balanced: "(()()()())", "(((())))", "(()((())()))".